raphaelameaume/fragment/docs/guide/using-existing-p5js-sketches.md

 # Using existing p5.js sketches

-In case you already have a few sketches around, you can port them to Fragment in a few steps with very little changes and then enjoy the features Fragment provides such as video and images exports, using MIDI inputs to trigger functions or deploy something online.
+Existing sketches can be brought into Fragment with a few small changes, making it possible to benefit from features such as video and image exports, triggering functions via MIDI input, or deploying sketches online.

 1. Install Fragment following the [Installation](../../README.md#installation) instructions
-2. Create a new JavaScript file and paste the code from your existing sketch.
-Let's use the following code for example:
+2. Create a new JavaScript file and paste the code from the existing sketch.
+For example:

 ```js
 // From https://p5js.org/examples/form-triangle-strip.html